Quick, easy, delicious AND healthy? There is SO much to love about these vegan peanut butter rice krispie treats.

 You might come across other versions online, including the original recipe, calling for agar powder, but you don’t need it.
 The brown rice syrup gets the job done perfectly.

 Also, I’ve doubled the recipe so that you get enough treats to take to a party!
 Dreena’s original version made enough for an 8×8 pan.
 If you live alone or just want to make that smaller size batch, cut the amounts listed below in half.

 You can also drizzle these with melted chocolate (or stir in mini chocolate chips), which I did once.
 And sure, they looked pretty, but the flavor of the chocolate overpowered the simplicity of the peanut butter, rice, and syrup.
 It wasn’t an improvement in my opinion.
 Plus, if you’re taking these to any sort of outdoor summer party, dealing with melty-chocolate-hands is no fun for anyone. 🙂

 I hope you try these Vegan Peanut Butter Rice Krispie Treats and love them as much as we do.
 Happy snacking!

 - 1/4 cup sugar, optional

-- 8 cups crispy rice cereal - such as 365 brand brown rice crisps cereal
+- 8 cups crispy rice cereal My favorite is the 365 (Whole Foods) brand brown rice crisps cereal

 - Line a 9x13 rectangular pan or two 8x8 baking pans with parchment paper.
 Allow paper to overhang edges for easy removal.